Introduction: Making Quality Toys From Plastic Trash: a Beginner's Guide

 Hello.
 My name is Mario and I make artistic toys using plastic trash.
 From small vibrobots to big cyborg armors, I transform broken toys, bottle caps, dead computers and damaged appliances into creations inspired by my favorite comics, movies, games and commercial toys.
 It started as a hobby, but then it invaded all topics of my life and the chaos began.
 Sometimes it felt like a curse.
 Even my family asked me to focus my energy in improving my "serious" professional career and leave my passion just as a hobby; or it would take me nowhere.

 But this "hobby" has taken me from Colombia to San Francisco and Azerbaijan.
-Thanks to my creations, I met the love of my life who later would become my wife.
-And thanks to my expertise in building toys using ordinary materials, now I'm technical director in a STEM education center for kids.
+And thanks to my creations and my expertise in building toys using ordinary materials, now I'm technical director in a STEM education center for kids.
 "Nowhere" looks like a very interesting place, doesn't it?

 And now I want to share with you some of the things I learned in 25 years of experience in taking some men's trash and making it this man's treasure.